India customs channels — Green Channel and Red Channel

 • Total foreign exchange — including currency notes, bank notes, and traveler's cheques combined — exceeds USD $10,000 (or equivalent)

 Amounts below these thresholds do not require declaration.
-Declaration is made on the Indian Customs Declaration Form at the Red Channel.
+Declaration is made on the Indian Customs Declaration Form (CDF) at the Red Channel.

 Up to 2 liters of alcoholic beverages are permitted within your duty-free allowance.
 Quantities above 2 liters must be declared and will attract duty at commercial import rates.